Showing posts with label ducks. Show all posts

 fish, shrimp, fries, toast

-Hubby drove us through the larger-than-life Christmas Card Lane that is showcased in front of some of the historic homes in Madison along Front and Chruch Streets.
+Hubby drove us through the larger-than-life Christmas Card Lane, showcased in front of some of the historic homes in Madison along Front and Church Streets.

 Thank You for Visiting Christmas Card Lane

-We rode to Wheeler Wildlife Refuge in Decatur via I-65 workers working on the bridge over the Tennessee River traffic backup.
+We rode to Wheeler Wildlife Refuge in Decatur via I-65, where workers were working on the bridge over the Tennessee River, causing traffic backup.

 We walked down to the overlook to see the Cranes and ducks.
 Not as many sandhills and Whooping cranes as last year.